Skip to content

 Question

-Based on the traits expressed in the offspring, select the correct fraction that represents the interference level between genes T and X.
+Based on the traits expressed in the offspring, select the correct fraction that represents the interference level between genes K and T.

-Click to show Single-Gene Pair Distance from a Three-Point Test Cross example problem
+Click to show Genetic Distance Calculation example problem

 Three-Point Test Cross Problem